akazukin5151/koneko-twitter/README.md

 # koneko-twitter

 A minimal example of how [koneko](https://github.com/twenty5151/koneko) can be modified for other purposes.
-Here, twitter is used as an example
+Here, twitter is used as an example.

+A diff file is automatically generated for convenience as [patch.diff](patch.diff).

 # Installation